 - You can leave a small bag by the start, we will transport it to the finish line.
 We will not be able to supervise your belongings so do not leave any valuables.

-The ÖTILLÖ Experience does not have any cut-offs.
+The ÖTILLÖ Sprint and Experience do not have any cut-offs.

-The ÖTILLÖ World Series have three (3) cut-offs.
+The ÖTILLÖ World Series has three (3) cut-offs.